abaguas/TransportersBroker_Java/README.md

 -------------------------------------------------------------------------------
 ## Description

-Development of a sistemy basead in Web Services, implemented in the J2EE plarform, to aggregate services of good transporters, similar to Uber's service with passengers.
+Development of a sistemy based in SOAP Web Services, implemented in the J2EE plarform, to aggregate services of good transporters, similar to Uber's service with passengers.

 ### Architecture